-Every molecule in your brain once was on your fork.
-Your gut directly impacts your mental health.
+The brain gut axis regulates a number of processes, including digestion, metabolism, and your mood.
+Not only was every molecule in your brain once on your fork, but how well your gut functions impacts how well you feel emotionally.
 Read this post to learn four-and-a-half ways to improve your mental health by improving your gut health.

 Every molecule in your brain once was on your fork.
 Your gut directly impacts your mental health, from nutrient absorption (which impacts the physical building blocks of the brain), to inflammation (which can lead to cytokines to damage your brain), to your microbiome (which impacts your physical and mental health).
 (1) Your gut health is actually a huge contributing factor to your mental health.